torejohansson97/tightly-coupled-gnss-data-logger/docs/source/Usage.rst

    Usage/can2piros
    Usage/Inertial-platform
-   Usage/Log
+   Usage/Logging
    Usage/Extract-Data

-An informative guide for how to use the project
+An step by step guide to use the final datalogging system.